alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### Why is the project named Alephium?

 For those of you less familiar with set theory and mathematics the origin of the name “Alephium” might not be so evident.
-It is made from the name “Aleph” which is defined on wikipedia: “Aleph numbers are a sequence of numbers used to represent the cardinality of infinite sets that can be well-ordered.
+It is made from the name “Aleph” which is defined on Wikipedia: “Aleph numbers are a sequence of numbers used to represent the cardinality of infinite sets that can be well-ordered.
 They were introduced by the mathematician Georg Cantor and are named after the symbol he used to denote them, the Hebrew letter aleph ( ℵ )”

 In fact, the logotype for Alephium is a stylisation of the letter Aleph.